ordina-jworks/ordina-jworks.github.io/_posts/2018-06-27-Craft-Conf.md

 Or turning up the goods on our ability to rapidly deliver potentially useful software?

 Let's learn to control our urge to control things.
-Let's quit worrying about whether we will get done in 3 months for now.
+Let's quit worrying about whether we will get done in three months for now.
 Let's get good at being done everyday.

 On [Woody's website](http://zuill.us/WoodyZuill/beyond-estimates/){:target="_blank"}, you can find more info on his take on estimates.

+## Interested in more?

+As we were not able to attend all the talks at CraftConf, we only covered the ones we've attended in the blogpost above!
+Hope you find this blog post as interesting as we did the conference!

+If you're interested in more details; all the talks were recorded and can be found on the [CraftConf](https://craft-conf.com/){:target="_blank"} website.

 Thanks for reading, everyone!
-Hope you find this blog post as interesting as we did the conference!

 <img alt="Craft Conf" src="{{ '/img/craft-conf-2018/Craft-Conf-peeps.jpg' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 750px;">